Core Concepts of Rotation and Term-Limit Design

 Rotation

-Rotation is a structural mechanism of democratic self-correction produced by eligibility architecture through the exhaustion and renewal of authorization to hold office.
+Rotation is an institutional outcome produced when authorization is terminated upon reaching the applicable duration limit and cannot be restored.
+It operates as a structural mechanism of democratic self-correction through the exhaustion and renewal of authorization to hold office.

 This mechanism operates mechanically rather than behaviorally.
 Rotation is generated by design, not by electoral competition, voluntary restraint, or individual preference.
-The service horizon is fixed by architecture, and circulation of authority follows as a system output.
+The service horizon is fixed by architecture, and successor authorization follows as a system output.

-Across democratic self-governing systems, this duration-based mechanism produces periodic withdrawal of authorization from incumbents and redistribution of authority across the political community.
+Across democratic self-governing systems, this duration-based mechanism produces periodic withdrawal of authorization from incumbents and successor authorization across the political community.
 This process restores the system’s capacity for self-correction over time without reliance on elite mediation, discretionary enforcement, or moral motivation.

 Rotation is evaluated as a property of eligibility design.
 Where eligibility permits restoration, reset, exemption, or regeneration along the duration vector, rotation does not exist structurally, even where turnover occurs episodically.

 Rotation operates on formal authority.
-By exhausting authorization to hold office, eligibility architecture redistributes formal authority across the political community through successor authorization.
+By exhausting authorization to hold office, eligibility architecture transfers authorization across the political community through successor authorization.

 Public discussions of term limits often frame them as tools for removing entrenched incumbents rather than as structural rules governing eligibility.
 This biographical framing focuses on the occupant of office rather than the structure of eligibility rules.
-Under the Rotation Research Framework, rotation by term limitation is analyzed structurally: eligibility rules exhaust authorization to hold office and periodically reallocate authority through successor authorization.
+Under the Rotation Research Framework, rotation by term limitation is analyzed structurally: eligibility rules exhaust authorization to hold office and periodically transfer authorization through succession.

-Rotation establishes the structural mechanism through which authorization to hold office is periodically withdrawn and redistributed across the political community.
+Rotation establishes the structural mechanism through which authorization to hold office is periodically withdrawn and transferred across the political community.
 Durability determines whether that mechanism remains stable across successive election cycles.

 A rotational eligibility architecture therefore requires both properties.
 Rotation defines the rule that exhausts authorization along the duration vector, while durability ensures that the rule persists intact across time rather than being weakened through reinterpretation, institutional revision, administrative discretion, or legal invalidation.